Generating Natural Language Queries for More Effective Systematic Review Screening Prioritisation: Main Results

-To understand the effectiveness of \textit{Single-Generation}, Table~\ref{table:neural_vs_term_based} compares the ranking effectiveness of the generated query to the original Boolean query, our baseline methods, and title-driven methods (where the working title is used to rank candidate documents).
+To understand the effectiveness of \textit{Single-Generation}, Table~\ref{table:neural_vs_term_based}~\footnote{Please note, in our ACM published paper, the result of working title in Seed Collection was wrong due to bug in data pre-processing, the is updated here, and the update of the result does not have any influence to the observation and conclusion made from this paper.} compares the ranking effectiveness of the generated query to the original Boolean query, our baseline methods, and title-driven methods (where the working title is used to rank candidate documents).
 We also evaluate the differences in effectiveness of screening prioritisation between queries generated by various generation models.